UBC-MDS/Group10-WorldCovid-DashPython/README.md

 The World COVID-19 Dashboard is an interactive app that allows users to explore COVID-19 confirmed cases, deaths, hospitalization rates, and vaccination numbers around the world.
 The data is presented in the format of linear and logarithmic scales for purpose of illustrating trends over different time periods.
 The intent of this app is for users to quickly learn the current pandemic situation as COVID-19 spreads from country to country across the world.
 While we adapt to live with COVID-19 and escape from the pandemic, and our dashboard can clearly show you COVID-19 data summaries and vaccination numbers.

-Our app is middled by a world map for COVID-19 numbers; on the left side of the dashboard, the user can view confirmed cases, number of deaths and vaccinations for selected countries in the filter; on the right side of the dashboard, the statistics for selected countries are visually presented in line charts with a filter for daily, weekly, monthly, and yearly data presentation.
+Our app is middled by a world map for COVID-19 numbers; on the left side of the dashboard, the user can view confirmed cases, number of deaths and vaccinations for selected countries in the filter; on the right side of the dashboard, the statistics for selected countries are visually presented in line charts with a filter for daily, weekly, and monthly data presentation.

 The deatiled proposal can be found [here](https://github.com/UBC-MDS/group10-worldcovid-dashpython/blob/main/docs/proposal.md)